Agave geminiflora

-Agave geminiflora is a species of Agave endemic to the Mexican State of Nayarit.
-Common name is twin flowered agave.
+Agave geminiflora is a species of Agave endemic to the Mexican States of Nayarit and Jalisco.
+The common name is twin flowered agave.

-Agave geminiflora can have 100-200 leaves which are linear, stiff, dark green, and have convex edges with white horny lines and curled threads.
+Agave geminiflora can have 100-200 leaves which are linear, moderately flexible, dark green, and have convex edges with white horny lines and curled threads.
 The flowers are 5 or 6 centimeters long on a tall inflorescence.